Azure/azure-kusto-spark/README.md

 ## About This Release

-This is a beta release, serving as the baseline version of Kusto connector for Spark.
+This is a beta release of Kusto connector for Spark.
 It exposes Kusto as a valid Data Store for standard Spark source and sink operations such as write, read and writeStream.
-It can be used for experimentation, and for applications where the size of data read from Kusto is fairly small.

-Future releases will extend Kusto connector capabilities in the following areas:

-* Allow large-scale data transport to and from Kusto
-* Add capabilities: will be specified in the version [CHANGELIST](docs/CHANGELIST)
-* Improve fault tolerance and resilience
+For main changes from previous releases and known issues please refer to [CHANGELIST](docs/CHANGELIST)

 ## Usage

 ### Linking

-For Scala/Java applications using Maven project definitions, link your application with the artifact below.
+For Scala/Java applications using Maven project definitions, link your application with the artifact below in order to use Spark Kusto connector.

 ```
 groupId = com.microsoft.azure